phil-scott-78/thirty25-11ty/src/posts/cqrs-ef-core-repository-pattern.md

 Our new `Query` method now takes 3 optional parameter marked with [caller information](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/attributes/caller-information).
 If you aren't familiar with these attributes the compiler will automatically populate those fields with the appropriate values.
-Keep in mind that they are populated by the compiler and not at runtime so there won't be a performance penality.
+Keep in mind that they are populated by the compiler and not at runtime so there won't be a performance penalty.
 One gotcha here is we need to make sure our interface also has the same attributes.
 Without both the interface and implementation having the interfaces you'll get the default values.

 Now when we rerun our our original LINQ query, we generated SQL somewhat like the following